-The Complete Guide to Transaction Monitoring: Everything to Know
+The Complete Guide to Transaction Monitoring System 2024: Everything to Know About Transaction Monitoring Software Tools

 In 2021, regulators issued billions of dollars in AML-related fines to financial institutions.
 However, these institutions could have avoided many of these infringements if their anti-money laundering operations were effective and compliant.
 Worrisome statistics like this are why transaction monitoring has become a necessary task for risk and compliance teams within the financial industry.